pshrmn/foraging/README.md

 #####Selector

 Rules are created on `selector`s.
-Selectors are made up of a css `selector`, `children` selectors, `rules`, and an optional `index` that can be used on a selector to specify a specific element to target. (default behavior includes all matching elements. `index` is zero-based)
+Selectors are made up of a css `selector`, `children` selectors, `rules`, a `spec`  with a `type` (`single` or `all`) and a `value` (an integer to target a specific element for `single` types and a string name to save the array as for `all` types).
+There is also an `optional` boolean property to handle cases where an element might not exist, but you still want to collect other data.

+Specs are either

     {
-        type: "index",
+        type: "single",
         value: <int>
     }

 or

     {
-        type: "name",
+        type: "all",
         value: <string>
     }

+and a selector looks like:

     selector = {
         selector: "p",